20kdc/funcWebWiki/wiki/start.md

-# 'TemplateWiki' - a Redbean-based customizable single-user-wiki system aimed at Git users
+# 'funcWebWiki' - a Redbean-based customizable single-user-wiki system aimed at Git/file backup users

+## Introduction

-TemplateWiki is intended to provide the ease of installation and deep integrated customization of TiddlyWiki with the managability and ability to use Git for change-tracking of flat-file wikis such as DokuWiki.
+funcWebWiki is intended to provide the ease of installation and deep integrated customization of TiddlyWiki with the ease-of-management and ability to use Git for change-tracking of flat-file wikis.

-Almost all of the code that makes up the wiki itself, apart from a small 'kernel', is represented as pages in the wiki, such as <system/action/default>.
+Almost all of the code that makes up the wiki itself, apart from [Redbean](https://redbean.dev/) and a small 'kernel', is represented as pages in the wiki, such as <system/action/default>.

 Global variables inside the wiki always map to respective Lua files; this is to allow for reasonably simple but effective navigation through the code, as so: